 There are many events and activities both on and off campus for students interested in the environment.
 Bookmark this page for regular updates as new events are announced.

 Environmental Club: Student Environmental Association for Sustainability (SEAS)

 All are welcome!
 Opportunities for socializing, networking, and volunteering

-SEAS webpage: http://mxcc.edu/student-activities/clubs/
+SEAS webpage: https://mxcc.edu/student-activities/clubs/

-Subscribe to the SEAS email list: http://eepurl.com/2NQbr
+Subscribe to the SEAS email list: https://eepurl.com/2NQbr

 Meet Your Greens Happy Hour Networking

 Every third Thursday from 5:30-7:00 pm at varying locations in Middlesex County

 Provides socializing and networking for anyone who is interested in making connections and exchanging news about emerging environmental issues.

 March 21 at Tavern at the Armory, Middletown: Lori Brown, CT League of Conservation Voters